Analyzing the PIVOT Study: Who are the Best Candidates for Prostatectomy vs. Observation?

 James L. Mohler, MD

-Associate Director and Senior Vice President for Translational Research, Chair of the Department of Urology, and Professor of Oncology, Roswell Park Cancer Institute
+Associate Director and Senior Vice President for Translational Research, Chair of the Department of Urology, and Professor of Oncology, Roswell Park Comprehensive Cancer Center

 An important study published in the New England Journal of Medicine (NEJM) today addresses the use of the prostate-specific antigen test, or PSA test, for early detection and the challenges regarding proper early detection and early treatment of prostate cancer in the PSA era.